ibm-cloud-docs/cloud-object-storage/tutorials/cos-events-at.md

 ### What to know before using the {{site.data.keyword.cloud_notm}} Console
 {: #tracking-cos-events-prereqs-console}

 In part, this tutorial will show how to use the UI interface, or [Console](https://cloud.ibm.com/){: external} to create instances of services and manage them.
-This is the easiest path to take for working with {{site.data.keyword.cloud}} but it is also powerful and reponsive.
+This is the easiest path to take for working with {{site.data.keyword.cloud}} but it is also powerful and responsive.

 As long as you can [login](https://cloud.ibm.com/login){: external} you should be ready to start!
 At the context switcher above the main heading, choose "Console" to see the examples you will be working with.